kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 ```

 When indexing with dynamic values, there's also always the danger of the indexing out of range.
 For example, if you have a Bit#(3), you have to index with at least 2 bits to cover values 2'b00, 2'b01, and 2'b10.
 However, if the index takes the value 2'b11, then this is out of the range of the bit string.

+*Additional Note on Bit slicing*

+While it's legal to use operators in the expressions for indexing (for example, `x[i-1:i-2]`), the compiler doesn't type check on slices with operators.
+In that example, it would be unable to determine the size of the slice.
+(In fact, even if you wrote `x[3-1:0]`, it would be unable to determined the size of the slice.)
+So be particularly careful that you match your slice width to the assigned variable width.s

 ##### Concatenating Bits